henryliang2/snowboards/README.md

 Canadian Snowboards uses an internal API built with Express and GraphQL that allows for retreival from the database.

-The database is [accessible here](https://canadiansnowboards-server.herokuapp.com/graphql) (GraphiQL is enabled).
+The API is [accessible here](https://canadiansnowboards-server.herokuapp.com/graphql) (GraphiQL is enabled).

 The repository for the API is [located here](https://github.com/henryliang2/snowboards-be).